Philippine ex-President Rodrigo Duterte arrested on ICC warrant

 The International Criminal Court has been probing Duterte since 2018 over his anti-drugs war that killed thousands while he was in office.

-Manila, Philippines – The office of the President of the Philippines has reported the arrest of the country’s ex-President Rodrigo Duterte after receiving a request from the International Criminal Court (ICC).
+Manila, Philippines – The office of the President of the Philippines has reported the arrest of the country’s former leader, Rodrigo Duterte, after receiving a request from the International Criminal Court (ICC), which is investigating allegations of “crimes against humanity” committed during his presidency.

 Duterte was taken into custody on Tuesday at Manila airport upon his arrival from Hong Kong, according to the Philippine government, which received the ICC request through the international police agency, Interpol.